11/5

 11/5 was an American hip hop group from the Hunters Point section of San Francisco, California whose members were Maine-O, Hennessy and Taydatay, they were signed to Dogday Records, and were active from 1994 to 2001.

 Biography

-The Bay Area-based trio first appeared in 1994 on Primo's album Stickin' to the Script on the song "Killa".
+The Bay Area-based trio first appeared in 1992 on Cold World Hustlers first album Cold Streets on the song "Ni*** Took" then later in 1994 on Primo's album Stickin' to the Script on the song "Killa".
 Shortly after, they would release their debut album, Fiendin' 4 tha Funk.
 The album sold little outside the Bay Area and only made it to #76 on the Billboard's Top R&B/Hip-Hop Albums chart.
 The following year, they released a follow-up entitled A-1 Yola, which would fare much better on the charts, making it to #33 on the Top R&B/Hip-Hop Albums chart and #22 on the Top Heatseekers.
 After A-1 Yola, two more albums were released, 1999's The Overdose and 2001's After the Drama, as well as two compilations, before disbanding in 2001.